 4. South Tyrol (Bolzano), Italy

-Italy is the most stable apple exporter in the EU, with the Bolzano province (Trentino-Alto Adige) serving as a high-tech logistics marvel.
+- Overview: Italy is the most financially stable apple exporter in the world, with the Bolzano province (Trentino-Alto Adige) serving as an elite, high-tech logistics marvel that controls 46% of Italy’s national harvest.

 5. Port of Cape Town (South Africa)